-Today, I came across a coolest Linux command line utility called “Task Spooler”.
-As the name implies, Task spooler is a Unix batch system that can be used to add the Linux commands to the queue and execute them one after the other in numerical order (ascending order, to be precise).
-Please do not confuse it with ‘at’ command, which is used to execute Linux commands at a specified time.
+Today, I stumbled upon a cool Linux command line utility called "Task Spooler".
+As the name says, Task spooler is a Unix batch system that can be used to add the Linux commands to the queue and execute them one after the other in numerical order (ascending order, to be precise).
+Please do not confuse it with 'at' command, which is used to execute Linux commands at a specified time.
 Unlike at command, Task spooler runs a command immediately from the queue as soon as the previous command is finished.

 In this brief tutorial, let me show you how to install and use Task Spooler in Unix-like operating systems.

 Install Task Spooler On Debian, Ubuntu, Linux Mint

 Task Spooler is available in the default repositories of Debian, Ubuntu and other DEB based systems.
 So, you can install it using command:

 For other systems, you can download the Task Spooler source file from this link and build it as native package to the Linux distribution you use and install it as explained in any one of the following methods.

 - How To Build Linux Packages For Multiple Platforms Easily

 - How To Build Packages From Source Using CheckInstall